 But the chosen users won’t get access to your sensitive information immediately after they log in to Confluence.
 They will be prompted to enter their Confluence password to decrypt the information.

 It is obvious that the system administrator can still view everything.
 However, you can open the Audit Log with the list of users that viewed the encrypted information.

 Among some other handy features of the Security and Encryption app are the following:

 - If you aren’t allowed to decrypt sensitive information, you can request access.
 Confluence will send the request notification to the owner of the Secure Macro.
 The owner may edit the Secure Macro and change permissions.

 - If the user account of the owner of the Secure Macro no longer exists, system or Confluence administrators have default access to this macro in the page edit mode.
 The app records all the actions to the Audit Log.

 - You can set your personal display timeout that is used every time you view the Secure Macro.
 This setting will be applied to all Secure Macros in your Confluence instance.

 Installation of additional apps related to permission and security management empowers Confluence with new capabilities that its internal Confluence settings may lack.
-Take our ‘Advanced Permission and Security Management in Atlassian Confluence’ course to learn about other apps that will add missing features to your Confluence instance.
+Take our free ‘Advanced Permission and Security Management in Atlassian Confluence’ course to learn about other apps that will add missing features to your Confluence instance.